 DenominatorTotal number of persons in the population of Utah.

 How Are We Doing?Approximately 5,000 Utahns have PD (Parkinson's Foundation).
-In 2016 the age-adjusted death rate in Utah was 12.0 per 100,000 people (Centers for Disease Control and Prevention).
+The Utah Parkinson's Disease registry contained 2,412 residents living with Parkinson's Disease as of December 2018.
+In 2017 the age-adjusted death rate in Utah was 9.8 per 100,000 people (IBIS).

 Evidence-based PracticesThere is no cure for PD but drug therapy and surgery options can alleviate PD symptoms.
 Regular aerobic exercise slows the progression of PD.
-Levodopa is the most effective treatment for Parkinson disease; it is used to treat motor symptoms.
+Levodopa is the most effective treatment for PD; it is used to treat motor symptoms.
 This medication is taken orally and travels to the brain.
-When it crosses the blood-brain barrier it is converted to dopamine.
+When it crosses the blood-brain barrier, it is converted to dopamine.
 There are a variety of other medications that are used to treat motor systems related to PD based of the effectiveness for the individual (Connolly & Lang).
-Deep brain stimulation (DBS) is the most commonly performed surgical treatment for Parkinson's.
+Deep brain stimulation (DBS) is the most commonly performed surgical treatment for PD.
 In DBS surgery, thin wires called electrodes are placed into one or both sides of the brain in specific areas that control movement.
 DBS typically works best to lessen motor symptoms like stiffness, slowness and tremor (Michael J. Fox Parkinson's Foundation).
 In addition to medications and surgical options, other important interventions can benefit individuals with PD.
-PD patients will have better outcomes if treated by a neurologist; a neurologist specializes in disorders of the central nervous system (Willis, et al.).
+PD patients will have better outcomes if treated by a neurologist.
+A neurologist specializes in disorders of the central nervous system (Willis, et al.).
 Regular aerobic-type exercise leading to overall fitness has compelling evidence for slowing of PD progression.
 There are many programs available such as Rock Steady Boxing (Combs, et al.), Dance for PD (Dance for PD), and LSVT Big and Loud Therapy (Salgado, et al.).
 All patients with PD should be encouraged to engage in regular exercise (Ahlskog).

 Health Program InformationThe Utah Chapter of the American Parkinson's Disease Association holds an annual symposium every fall.
 All people with the condition and caregivers are invited to attend the symposium to hear about the latest medical care from expert speakers.
 The Utah Chapter has also established support groups throughout the state.

-Page Content Updated On 05/23/2018, Published on 05/25/2018
+Page Content Updated On 07/24/2019, Published on 12/26/2019